tegtmeye/RE-flex/README.md

 $ man reflex
 ```

-HTML documentation is installed and is available by pointing your browser to `$(prefix)/share/doc/reflex/html/index.html` where `$(prefex)` is the installation prefix.
+HTML documentation is also installed and available by pointing your browser to `$(prefix)/share/doc/reflex/html/index.html` where `$(prefex)` is the installation prefix.
 For example, on Mac OS, issuing the following will open the documentation web page in your default browser.

 ```
 $ open /usr/local/share/doc/reflex/html/index.html